California Bass Federation Tournament Rules

 Boaters will compete amongst other boaters for their winnings/options and co-anglers will compete amongst co-anglers for their winnings/options.
-Boater and Co-angler will compete for their own Big Bass option will be paid for the largest bass caught each day.
+Boater and Co-angler will compete for their own Big Bass option will be paid daily for the largest bass caught each day.
 California will advance 12 boater and 12 Co-Anglers to the NSF; top 6 Boaters and 6 Co-Anglers will have their entry fee`s paid to the NSF.

 - Club Championships at California Bass Federation State Championships

 All qualified top club finishers will compete for the CBF Club Champions (Boater and Co-angler) as a part of the CBF State Championships.
-The top finishing club boater will awarded the CBF Club Champion – Boater.
-The top finishing club co-angler will awarded the CBF Club Champion – Co-Angler.
+The top finishing club boater will be awarded the CBF Club Champion – Boater.
+The top finishing club co-angler will be awarded the CBF Club Champion – Co-Angler.
 All Club Championship qualifiers who fish the CBF State Championships will be qualified to attend the TBF National Semi-Finals.

 In general, Club Championship competitors are not competing for a place on the CBF State Team and may not be on the CBF State Team, regardless of their finish in the event.
-The only exception is if a Club Championship competitor also qualified for the CBF State Championship via the CBF Regional events.
-In this case, the competitor is competing in both the CBF Club Championship and the CBF State Championship provided they have paid entry fees for both events.
+The only exception is if a Club Championship competitor also qualified for the CBF State Championships via the CBF Regional Events.
+In this case, the competitor is competing in both the CBF Club Championship and the CBF State Championship.